duncanthrax/stacks/README.md

 # Stacks - CBR comic library renderer and reader
 Stacks is a reader for digital comics in CBR/CBZ format.
-It runs as a fullscreen web application on any modern device, preferrably tablets or laptops.
-The server portion can be deployed on Linux (a Windows version is in preparation).
+It runs as a fullscreen browser-based web application on any modern device, preferrably tablets or laptops.
+The server can be run on Linux or Windows.

 ![](doc/screenshot-1.png)